You are hereHome ›

 Step 2 - by the end of the semester

-We are not currently scheduling graduate student general sessions.
-Individual departments may request workshops, and new graduate students who have not yet fulfilled their requirement can attend one of the general undergraduate sessions listed below.
+We are not currently scheduling sessions for individual departments.
+Graduate students who have not yet fulfilled their requirement can attend one of the general Fall sessions listed below.

 Third, please bookmark this page http://geneq.berkeley.edu/empowerU so you can come back to this site for resources and ways to get involved.
 We can all do our part in creating a Cal community free of violence, harassment and intimidation!
 Learn about campus resources, community resources, and national resources!